Tipperary Jobs Round Up: Who's hiring in the county this week

 Who's hiring in Tipperary this week?
 See our exciting jobs round up from the Tipperary Star as advertised in our recruitment pages of this week's paper.

-• Excel Electrical are recruiting for electricians and apprentices in the Thurles area.
-See page 50 for further details on how to apply.
+• Carey Glass are hiring an office administrator based in Nenagh.
+The successful candidate must be professional, have excellent communication skills, strong Microsoft Office skills and work well under pressure.
+See page 55 of this week's Tipperary Star for full details on how to apply.

-• A part time receptionist is required for the Cashel area.
-Immediate start.
-Computing and book keeping experience and advantage but not essential.
-See page 50 of this week's Tipperary Star for application details.
+• A part time leisure attendant is required for the Sean Treacy swimming pool in Tipperary town.
+Salary: €13.58 per hour.
+Close of entries Friday, February 15.
+See page 55 for full application details.

-• Tipperary ETB invites applications for the following posts: Electrical Instructor and Legal Administration Tutor.
-Further details on how to apply on page 50 of this week's Tipperary Star.
+• Tipperary ETB invites applications for the role of contracted training officer.
+See page 55 of this week's paper for full details.

-• North Tipperary Development Company invites applications for an Outreach Worker, fixed duration with responsibility for supporting women who have experienced domestic abuse.
-Close of entries is February 8, 2019.
-See page 50 of this week's Tipperary Star for more.
+• Thurles Credit Union is now inviting applications for the following position: Head of Lending.
+Close of applications is Monday, February 11, 2019.
+See page 55 of this week's Tipperary Star for full job listing.

+• Clonmel Community Training Centre requires an advocate for a part time role (22 hours per week over a four day period).
+The advocate will be responsible for career path planning, in order to meet the specific guidance, training and work experience and welfare needs of early school leavers in the CTC.
+Successful applicants will be subject to Garda vetting.
+See page 55 of this week's Tipperary Star for full details.

+• A county Tipperary based transport company invites applications for the following position: Rigid Drivers, Full and part time roles available.
+See page 54 of this week's Tipperary Stare for more.

-• Youth Work Ireland Tipperary are recruiting for the following positions: Community Youth Worker (LEAD) and Community Youth Worker.
-Close of entries is February 1, 2019.
-See page 50 for full details on all jobs available.
+• Applications are invited for the position of part time fire fighter with the following brigades: Borrisokane, Cashel, Nenagh, Templemore, Tipperary.
+See page 54 for full details on all roles and how to apply.

-• A cook is required for a busy deli in Thurles.
-See page 51 for application details.
+• Bobby Farrell and Sons are hiring apprentice painters and decorators.
+To apply see page 54 of this week's Tipperary Star.

+• AQS Environmental Solutions are expanding their industrial services team.
+They are currently recruiting drivers to be part of their heavy industrial services division.
+See page 54 of this week's paper for more information.

-• MABS (Money Advice Budgeting Service) are recruiting full and part time money advisors.
-See page 51 of this week's Tipperary Star.
+• O'Neill Foley Chartered Accountants and Business Advisors are currently recruiting for the following positions: Tax consultant, graduate trainee accountants, accounting technicians.
+See page 54 of this week's Tipperary Star for full details.

-• A health care assistant is required for day and night duty.
-Fetac Level 5 required.
-See page 50 for further information.

 Leave your comment